azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-Sometime you see 'em other time you don't.
-Let's study a new Mongoose feature—virtual fields.
+Fields can be like ghosts.
+Sometime you see 'em, other time you don't.
+Let's study yet another Mongoose feature—virtual fields.

 # Virtual Fields

-Virtuals are fields that don’t exist in the database, but act just like regular fields in a Mongoose document when accessed in a document.
-To oversimplify, virtual fields are mock or fake fields that pretend to act and be normal ones.
+*Virtual fields* (or virtuals) are fields that don’t exist in the database, but act just like regular fields in a Mongoose document when accessed in a document.
+To oversimplify, virtual fields are mock or fake fields that pretend to act like and be normal ones.

 Virtual fields are awesome for dynamic data or creating aggregate fields.
-For example, if our system requires to have first name, last name and the full name (which is just a concatenation of the first two names)—there’s no need to store the full name values in addition to the first and last name values!
-All we need to do is concatenate the first and last name in a full name virtual.
+For example, if our system requires to have first name, last name, and the full name (which is just a concatenation of the first two names)—there’s no need to store the full name values in addition to the first and last name values!
+All we need to do is concatenate the first and last name in a full-name virtual field.

 Another use case is to make the database backward compatible.
 That's how I avoided writing and running database migrations at Storify.
-Every there was a new DB schema, I just added a virtual to support old documents.
+Every time there was a new DB schema, I just added a virtual to support old documents.

-For example, we might have thousands of user items in a MongoDB collection and we want to start collecting their locations.
+For example, we might have thousands of user items in a MongoDB collection, and we want to start collecting their locations.
 We have two options: run a migration script to add the default location (“none”) to the thousands of old user documents or use a virtual field and apply defaults at runtime!

 To define a virtual we need to do two things:

-1. Call the `virtual(name)` method to create a virtual type ([Mongoose API](http://mongoosejs.com/docs/api.html#document-js)) (<http://mongoosejs.com/docs/api.html#document-js>)
+1. Call the `virtual(name)` method to create a virtual type ([Mongoose API](http://mongoosejs.com/docs/api.html#document-js)) (<http://mongoosejs.com/docs/api.html#document-js>).
-2. Apply a getter function with `get(fn)` ([Mongoose API](http://mongoosejs.com/docs/api.html#virtualtype_VirtualType-get)) (<http://mongoosejs.com/docs/api.html#virtualtype_VirtualType-get>)
+2. Apply a getter function with `get(fn)` ([Mongoose API](http://mongoosejs.com/docs/api.html#virtualtype_VirtualType-get)) (<http://mongoosejs.com/docs/api.html#virtualtype_VirtualType-get>).

-As an example, let's build a gravatar link generator.
-[Gravatar](http://en.gravatar.com/), (<http://en.gravatar.com>) is a service that hosts profile images.
-The URL is always an [md5 hash](http://en.gravatar.com/site/implement/hash/) (<http://en.gravatar.com/site/implement/hash>) of the user’s e-mail.
+As an example, let's build a Gravatar link generator to pull images from [Gravatar](http://en.gravatar.com). (<http://en.gravatar.com> is a service that hosts profile images, a.k.a., avatars, to be used universally by various websites.)

+A Gravatar URL is always an [md5 hash](http://en.gravatar.com/site/implement/hash) of the user’s email: (<http://en.gravatar.com/site/implement/hash>).
+This allows us to construct a Gravatar link for any user by his/her email.
 Therefore, we can get the virtual value (`gravatarUrl`) on the fly by hashing instead of storing the value (less overhead!).

 In this example, I intentionally made the input email mixed cased and with a trailing space, and then applied core Node module `crypto` for the md5 hashing:

 ```js
 const crypto = require('crypto')